Trifacta nabs $48M from Google and others for its AI-based approach to ordering data

 Trifacta, a big-data business intelligence startup that is building tools to help businesses structure and analyse data that gets generated in their networks through customer interactions and other actions, is today announcing that it has closed out its Series D round at $48 million, with a notable list of strategic and financial investors that includes Google, Ericsson, the Deutsche Börse, Accel and more.

-The funding brings the total raised by the company to $124 million, and while it is not disclosing its valuation, this puts the company’s valuation at $258 million, based on figures from PitchBook.
+The funding brings the total raised by Trifacta to $124 million, and while it is not disclosing its valuation, this puts the company’s valuation at $258 million, based on figures from PitchBook.
 The company did not dispute that figure when I asked about it.

 The company plans to use the funding to expand globally as well as add more firepower to its platform.
 The company has tripled its customers in the last year, although it’s not releasing any hard numbers about how many customers it has, or its revenues.